PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and keep all verification under `uv` sequential and single-process.
 Never create, update, or reopen a pull request; use appropriately scoped commits and pushes only.

+## Very-late layout-tail composite characterization

+The fresh inventory selected four adjacent unconsumed results after late Swish
+cleanup: Conv1D/decoder, Pad/InstanceNorm, singleton/consecutive Reshape, and
+layout/broadcast cleanup.
+The primary calls share ModelIR, LayoutState, and diagnostics; broadcast retains its option-dependent layout-Transpose flag.
+The late-Swish result and phase-recorded very-late broadcast reconciliation define the outer boundaries.
+The singleton wrapper's fallback call remains independent with `fallback_ir` and no LayoutState.

+The strict contract preserves exact child order, context and flag policy, both singleton routes, raw tuple schema `(8, 4, 3, 2)`, both broadcast schema variants, and absence of consumers.
+Focused validation reports `3 passed, 1 xfailed`; affected sequential validation reports `435 passed, 1 xfailed`.
+Two pre-existing stale expectations were corrected to their already-extracted owners; production remained unchanged.
+Ruff and whitespace checks passed.
+TensorFlow isolation and the 128-ID/128-owner store remain unchanged; no model conversion was run.

+At resume, implement `passes/very_late_layout_tail_orchestration.py` as a straight-line four-stage owner accepting the shared `ModelIRPassContext` and keyword-only `include_layout_transpose`.
+Call the singleton pass-module owner directly with that exact context, retain the lowerer wrapper and fallback caller, preserve the broadcast flag and all raw tuples, and retain both outer boundaries.
+Run affected and standard gates sequentially.
+Never create, update, or reopen a pull request.